 Opened in 2019

-The Garuna Christian School in the capital city of Phnom Penh, Cambodia is under construction, with an expected completion in late 2020.
+The Garuna Christian School in the capital city of Phnom Penh, Cambodia is under construction, with an expected opening in April 2021.
 This is the 7th school in the GCS system and will serve as the site of our home office in addition to serving as a K-6 school.
 It is Garuna’s first 2-story school building and is on a larger plot of land.
 This space will allow for expansion for additional Bible training with the Luther Institute Southeast Asia (LISA) programs, English classes, or to meet other needs which are identified as future ministry opportunities.